jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   .. code-block:: python

-    AttributeError: module 'src.exceptions' has no attribute 'function'
+    AttributeError: module 'src.exceptions' has no attribute 'function_name'

 * I add the name to ``exceptions.py``